 I knew both premises were very different but since I loved watching them both, I felt the need to create a novel, combining the main themes and ideas of both shows.

-This was long ago before I discovered Kboards and the concept of.
+This was long ago before I discovered Kboards and the concept of Write to Market.

 NB: If you’re an author, I highly recommend this book by Chris Fox.
 Anyway, at the time I was watching both TV shows (2011), I embarked on creating a unique crossover of Broadway and entertainment and the legal life; I didn’t care that I knew nothing about genre tropes and readers’ expectations.
 I was a one hundred percent artist and zero a businessman.